Roninii/blog/content/posts/2019-07-21-greatest-strength-and-weakness.md

 ### Forgetting Who You Are

-In fear of sounding dramatic, at some point you **can** get lost in what you're doing at lose track of who you are.
+In fear of sounding dramatic, at some point you **can** get lost in what you're doing and lose track of who you are.
 As I said before, I was, and still am, a **huge** gamer.
 Video games for me, like many others, have been an awesome way to escape.
 When things in life weren't great and when I just needed a little distraction or an experience, games were always there.